Register for Free edWebinars Below

 - Demonstrate knowledge of employment services and supports

-This presentation will be of interest to middle and high school teachers, school and district leaders, rehabilitation counselors, and adult vocational personnel.
-There will be time to get your questions answered at the end of the presentation.
+This recorded presentation will be of interest to middle and high school teachers, school and district leaders, rehabilitation counselors, and adult vocational personnel.

 About the Presenters

 Dr. Wendy Parent-Johnson is Executive Director of the Sonoran UCEDD, a Center for Excellence in Developmental Disabilities and Professor, Department of Family & Community Medicine, College of Medicine at the University of Arizona.
 She has 37 years’ experience in the areas of supported and customized employment, transition from school to work, and Employment First policy and practice.
 Additionally, her research, teaching, and grant development has focused on health care transition, health disparities, interdisciplinary health science education, and the integration of health and employment.
 Dr. Parent-Johnson has conducted presentations and trainings; produced journal articles, book chapters, and other written products; and developed practical tools related to enhancing inclusion, healthcare access, and employment outcomes.
 She is Editor of the Journal of Rehabilitation and a member of the Editorial Board of the Journal of Vocational Rehabilitation.